Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Summary

 \section{Summary}

 We have investigated the spin-Hall transport and longitudinal transport for a 2D electronic system with RSOI and DSOI in a discrete lattice model.
 We have considered square lattice system with straight edge and zigzag edge geometry.
-In both cases, we showed that a number of spin degeneracy points and anti-crossing points between two nearest sub-band with opposite spin emerges.
-The spin-Hall conductivity shows a sharp enhancement when the chemical potential is situated at those spin-degeneracy points or anticrossing points, exhibiting spin-Hall resonance.
-Hence, we conclude that resonance in spin-Hall conductivity can be achieved without applying any external perturbation like magnetic field or light field as proposed previously.
+In both cases, we showed that a number of spin degeneracy points and anticrossing points between two subbands with opposite spin emerges.
+The SHC shows a sharp enhancement when the chemical potential is situated at those spin degeneracy points or anticrossing points, exhibiting spin-Hall resonance.
+Hence, we conclude that resonance in SHC can be achieved without applying any external perturbation like magnetic field or light field as proposed previously.
 However such resonance can occur only if RSOI and DSOI both are present.
-We have also investigated the effects of anisotropy and finite temperature and demonstrated that the latter results in suppression of SHC but this suppression is weaker in higher energy degeneracy and anticrossing points while the former results in a shift of the position of resonance points in the spin Hall conductivity and finally we study the longitudinal conductance by using retarded Green function approach, and reveal that anti-crossing point can give a signature to the conductance whereas the degeneracy point does not leave any mark.
+We have also investigated the effects of anisotropy and finite temperature and demonstrated that the latter results in suppression of SHC but this suppression is weaker in higher energy degeneracy and anticrossing points while the former results in a shift of the position of resonance points in the SHC.
+We also study the spin Nernst effect and find that the spin Nernst coefficient reflects these anticrossing and spin degeneracy points through clear thermoelectric signatures.
+Finally we study the longitudinal conductance by using retarded Green function approach, and reveal that anticrossing point can give a signature to the conductance whereas the degeneracy point does not leave any mark.